Mush2h/Writeups-CTF/Dockerlabs/Easy/Pinguinazo.md

 ## Analyzing web page

-if we enter to the web page we obtain the folowing:
+When we enter the web page, we obtain the following:

-it look like a formulary create with `Jinja`.
+It looks like a form created with `Jinja`.
 ![alt text](Imagenes/Pingu_2.png)

-we can eccxcute html inyecction to verify if it has some filter.
+We can execute HTML injection to verify if it has any filters.
 ![alt text](Imagenes/Pingu_3.png)

-If we search some directory in another site with Gobuster tool , we find `/console` we need a password to access the console.
+If we search for directories on the site with the Gobuster tool, we find `/console` We need a password to access the console.
 ![alt text](Imagenes/Pingu_4.png)